Relationship science: Types of relationships studied

 The field recognizes that, for two individuals to be in the most basic form of a social relationship, they must be interdependent—that is, have interconnected behaviors and mutual influence on one another.

 Personal relationships

 A relationship is said to be personal when there is not only interdependence (the defining feature of all relationships), but when two people recognize each other as unique and unable to be replaced.
 Personal relationships can include colleagues, acquaintances, family members, and others, so long as the criteria for the relationship are met.

 Close relationships

 The definition of close relationships that is frequently referred back to is one from Harold Kelley and colleague's 1983 book, Close Relationships.
-This asserts that a close relationship is "one of strong, frequent, and diverse interdependence that lasts over a considerable period of time" (Kelley et al., 1983, p.
-38).
+This asserts that a close relationship is "one of strong, frequent, and diverse interdependence that lasts over a considerable period of time".
 This definition indicates that not even all personal relationships may be considered close relationships.
-Close relationships can include family relationships (e.g., parent-child, siblings, grandparent-grandchild, in-laws, etc.) and friendships.
+Close relationships can include family relationships (e.g., parent–child, siblings, grandparent–grandchild, in-laws, etc.) and friendships.